openstack/glance/doc/source/formats.rst

 disk image.
 Virtual appliance vendors have different formats for laying out the information contained in a virtual machine disk image.

-You can set your image's container format to one of the following:
+You can set your image's disk format to one of the following:

 * **raw**